-Go to your panel's code section.
+Go to your panel's code section and write your code there.

 Custom panels are made of unique user interface (UI) elements, such as buttons, checkboxes, drop-down lists and more.
 See the list of elements and the Velo API reference for all panel elements.